 The Group considered whether it has any uncertain tax positions and concluded that it is not probable that the tax authorities will accept certain tax positions taken by the Group.
-As at 30 June 2020, the Group had unrecognized tax losses of HK\$7.68 billion (31 December 2019: HK\$6.26 billion) and the Group believes that these unrecognized tax losses are adequate to offset any adjustments that might be proposed by the Macau tax authority.
+As at 30 June 2021, the Group had unrecognized tax losses of HK\$6.52 billion (31 December 2020: HK\$6.88 billion) and the Group believes that these unrecognized tax losses are adequate to offset any adjustments that might be proposed by the Macau tax authority.
 The Group believes that it has adequately provided reasonable reserves for prudent and foreseeable outcomes related to uncertain tax matters.

-6. LOSS/EARNING PER SHARE ATTRIBUTABLE TO OWNERS OF THE COMPANY
+7. LOSS PER SHARE ATTRIBUTABLE TO OWNERS OF THE COMPANY

-The calculation of basic loss/earning per Share for the six months ended 30 June 2020 is based on the consolidated net loss/profit attributable to owners of the Company and on the weighted average number of Shares in issue of 5,185,483,602 during the period (six months ended 30 June 2019: 5,185,343,268), excluding Shares issued, purchased and reserved for the Company's employee ownership scheme.
-No Shares (six months ended 30 June 2019: nil) were purchased and reserved and 180,000 Shares (six months ended 30 June 2019: nil) were issued and reserved for the Company's employee ownership scheme during the six months ended 30 June 2020.
+The calculation of basic loss per Share for the six months ended 30 June 2021 is based on the consolidated net loss attributable to owners of the Company and on the weighted average number of Shares in issue of 5,190,804,423 during the period (six months ended 30 June 2020: 5,185,483,602), excluding Shares issued, purchased and reserved for the Company's employee ownership scheme.
+No Shares (six months ended 30 June 2020: nil) were purchased and reserved and 8,943,000 Shares (six months ended 30 June 2020: 180,000) were issued and reserved for the Company's employee ownership scheme during the six months ended 30 June 2021.

-No adjustment had been made to the basic loss per Share amount presented for the six months ended 30 June 2020 in respect of a dilution as the impact of the share options and vesting of awards had an anti-dilutive effect on the basic loss per Share amount presented.
-The calculation of diluted earning per Share for the six months ended 30 June 2019 is based on the consolidated net profit attributable to owners of the Company and on the weighted average number of Shares of 5,190,713,932 including the weighted average number of Shares in issue of 5,185,343,268 during the period plus the weighted average number of potential Shares of 5,370,664 arising from the deemed exercise of share options and deemed vesting of awards under the Company's employee ownership scheme.
+No adjustment had been made to the basic loss per Share amount presented for the six months ended 30 June 2021 and 2020 in respect of a dilution as the impact of the share options and vesting of awards had an anti-dilutive effect on the basic loss per Share amount presented.

-7. DIVIDEND
+8. DIVIDEND